 Stock Repurchase Program.
 On February 16, 2018, the Trex Board of Directors adopted a stock repurchase program of up to 11.6 million shares of its outstanding common stock (Stock Repurchase Program).
-As of March 31, 2023, the Company has repurchased 10.1 million shares under the Stock Repurchase Program.
+As of March 31, 2023, the Company had repurchased 10.1 million shares under the Stock Repurchase Program.
 On May 4, 2023, the Trex Board of Directors adopted a new stock repurchase program of up to 10.8 million shares of its outstanding common stock, and terminated the existing Stock Repurchase Program.
 This repurchase program has no set expiration date.
-During the three months ended March 31, 2024, the Company did not repurchase any shares of its common stock under the 2023 Stock Repurchase Program.
+During the six months ended June 30, 2024, the Company did not repurchase any shares of its common stock under the 2023 Stock Repurchase Program.